yusufklncc/HP-EliteBook-840-G7-Hackintosh/README.md

 Type | Info | Status
 :---------|:---------|:----------
-SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
+SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS MBP16,2 and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address.
 Be sure your ethernet is en0 in Hackintool. |  ⚠️

 ## Credits